xlifs/DeleteAllDiscordMessagebyXlifs/data.md

 # Undiscord - Delete all messages in a Discord channel or DM
 # Delete All Discord Message By Xlifs
+# PRESS Press Ctrl+Shift+I to open the inspect window

 1. Install a **browser extension** for managing **user scripts** (skip if you already have one):